TimPerry/css-training/README.md

 Looks into the syntax of CSS and how to get started.

 # Semantics and best practises for CSS
-Covers topics such as BEM, SMACCS and Object orientated CSS.
+Covers topics such as BEM, OOCS and other naming

 # Architecture in CSS
 Brings the other presentations together by looking at architecting large applications.